28-Year-Old Safety – Pittsburgh Steelers

 Agreed to a deal with the Steelers in March 2014.

-Mitchell recorded a team-high eight tackles (six solo) in the Steelers’ loss to the Seahawks on Sunday.
+Mitchell recorded four tackles (one solo) against the Broncos on Sunday.

 To instantly reveal our fantasy analysis of every player – including Mike Mitchell – simply subscribe now.